xrdocs/ncs5500/_tutorials/ncs5500-things-to-know.md

 ### Breakout-cable

-Do you support breakout cable options?
+Q: Do you support breakout cable options?

-Yes, depending on the optic type, it's possible to configure 4x10G or 4x25G
+A: Yes, depending on the optic type, it's possible to configure 4x10G, 4x25G, 4x100G, etc.

+Q: How do you configure it?
+A: it depends on the router type.

+On NCS55xx:

 <div class="highlighter-rouge">
 <pre class="highlight">